lzwjava/blog-source/notes/2025-04-17-linear-algebra-plus-conv-en.md

 ---
+audio: true
 layout: post
-title: "Linear Algebra Plus - Conversation"
+title: Linear Algebra Plus - Conversation
-audio: true
 ---

 A: Hey, I’ve been revisiting quadratic forms lately, especially the process of transforming them into canonical form.
 Can you break down how you approach it with that example, Q(x, y) = 2x² + 4xy + 3y²?